Mrshahidali420/youtube-shorts-automation/README.md

 ### Directories
 - `shorts_downloads/`: Where downloaded videos are stored (created by setup script)
 - `shorts_metadata/`: Where metadata files are stored (created by setup script)
+- `templates/`: Contains template files for user configuration
-- `youtube_shorts/data/`: Contains template files for configuration
+- `youtube_shorts/data/`: Contains template files for package configuration

 ## Releases